whatsupW/whatsupW/Wybuchy.md

 https://user-images.githubusercontent.com/101053692/167016004-5246198a-9d11-4114-a26c-88df05235e89.mp4

+## May 4 A large fire in the Dzerzhinsky industrial zone of the Nizhny Novgorod region
 4 maja Duży pożar w strefie przemysłowej Dzierżyńskiego w regionie Niżny Nowogród

 [4 maj Dzierżyńsk - link](https://github.com/whatsupW/whatsupW/blob/main/img/6/4majDzierzynsk.mp4?raw=true)

 https://user-images.githubusercontent.com/101053692/167016032-c9344ec7-6d0a-4bc0-8106-ddfbe0b2ee7c.mp4

+## It will be interesting to this day, Will you finally understand that it also applies to you?
+Why aren't they extinguishing Siberia ??
+Because the army is at war ??
 Ciekawe do dziś będzie, Czy wreszcie pojmniecie, że to Was też dotyczy?

 Czemu nie gaszą Syberii??
 Bo wojsko jest na wojnie??